Occupational Therapy Doctorate

 The occupational therapy doctorate (OTD) program at College of Saint Mary prepares you to deliver services that help people improve their lives.
 As an occupational therapist, you will be able to help patients develop and maintain vital living and working skills.
 Occupational therapists evaluate physical and mental abilities, track progress and design therapy programs.

-CSM’s new doctoral degree focuses on the development of clinical practice skills, research skills, administration, leadership, program and policy development, advocacy, education and theory development.
+CSM’s doctoral degree focuses on developing clinical practice skills, research skills, administration, leadership, program and policy development, advocacy, education and theory development.
 In addition, students must complete two 12-week field work experiences along with a 14-week doctoral experience that culminates in a scholarly project.

 Choose from 2 Admissions Pathways